Best Golf Drivers For Mid Handicappers (2023 Buying Guide)

 The USGA maintains an up-to-date list of approved driver heads on their website.

-Before you purchase a driver, especially if you are looking at an off-brand custom made driver, then you need to make sure that the club will meet the USGA specifications for a legal playing club that can be used in tournaments and prevent you from being accused of cheating at your next event.
+Before you purchase a driver, especially if you are looking at an off-brand custom made driver, then you need to make sure that the golf clubs will meet the USGA specifications for a legal playing club that can be used in tournaments and prevent you from being accused of cheating at your next event.

 How do I measure a golf driver shaft length?